pingcap/docs/sql-statements/sql-statement-alter-table-compact.md

 TiDB automatically schedules data compaction on storage nodes in the background.
 During the compaction, storage nodes rewrite the physical data, including cleaning up deleted rows and merging multiple versions caused by updates.
 This enhances read performance with less disk usage.
 The `ALTER TABLE ...
 COMPACT` statement allows you to initiate compaction for a specific table immediately, without waiting until compaction is triggered in the background.

 The execution of this statement does not block existing SQL statements or affect any TiDB features, such as transactions, DDL, and GC.
 Data that can be selected via SQL statements will not be changed either.
-However, executing this statement may take up some IO and CPU resources, which might result in higher SQL execution latency.
+However, executing this statement consumes some IO and CPU resources, which might result in higher SQL execution latency.

 The compaction statement will be finished and returned when all replicas of a table are compacted.
 During the execution process, you can safely interrupt the compaction by executing the [`KILL`](/sql-statements/sql-statement-kill.md) statement.
 Interrupting a compaction does not break data consistency or lead to data loss, nor does it affect subsequent manual or background compactions.